Molecular Plant Pathology

 Associated Title(s): Plant Pathology

 Online submission of manuscripts is available at http://mc.manuscriptcentral.com/mpp.
-Instructions on how to prepare your manuscript for online submission are given on the site and below.
-Please ensure that you follow the journal's instructions carefully before you submit your manuscript.
+Please ensure that you follow the guidelines set out below before you submit your manuscript.
+Wiley also provide more general instructions on how to prepare a manuscript.

 Molecular Plant Pathology has no printed page or manuscript handling charges.
-Average time from submission to first decision is 26 days.
+There are no colour charges.
+Average time from submission to first decision is 24 days.

 Aims and Scope

 Authorship All authors must qualify for authorship and all those who qualify must be listed.
 Each author must have approved the final version of the submitted manuscript.
+Email addresses for all authors should be provided during submission.
 Authors must obtain permission from colleagues to include their work as a personal communication and letters to this effect should be included as supporting information during file upload.

-Conflict of Interest Wiley-Blackwell requires that all authors disclose any potential sources of conflict of interest.
+Conflict of Interest All authors are required to disclose any potential sources of conflict of interest.
 Any interest or relationship, financial or otherwise, that might be perceived as influencing an author’s objectivity is considered a potential source of conflict of interest.
 These must be disclosed when directly relevant or indirectly related to the work that the authors describe in their manuscript.
 Potential sources of conflict of interest include but are not limited to patent or stock ownership, membership of a company board of directors, membership of an advisory board or committee for a company, and consultancy for or receipt of speaker’s fees from a company.
 The existence of a conflict of interest does not preclude publication in this journal.

 If the authors have no conflict of interest to declare, they must also state this at submission.
-It is the responsibility of the corresponding author to review this policy with all authors and to collectively list in the cover letter to the Editor-in-Chief, in the manuscript (in the footnotes, Conflict of Interest or Acknowledgments section), and in the online submission system ALL pertinent commercial and other relationships.
+It is the responsibility of the corresponding author to review this policy with all authors and to collectively list in the cover letter to the Editor-in-Chief, in the manuscript (in the Acknowledgments section), and in the online submission system ALL pertinent commercial and other relationships.

-Related papers If the author has a related paper currently in press or is citing a paper not yet published, this must be included with the submission.
+Related papers If the author has a related paper currently in press or is citing a paper that has been accepted but not yet published, this must be included with the submission.
 A PDF of the paper should be submitted as supporting information during file upload.

 Availability of scientific material Submission to Molecular Plant Pathology is on the understanding that materials described will be made available upon request.
 If there are any restrictions on the sharing of material these must be stated in both the covering letter and Experimental Procedures.
 Any IP restrictions must also be made clear.